davidgatti/my-development-setup/04_virtual_box/README.md

 broadcast 192.168.56.255
 ```

 **WARNING**: where did the eth0, eth1 go?
-Read here more about [Predictable Network Interface Names](https://www.freedesktop.org/wiki/Software/systemd/PredictableNetworkInterfaceNames/) to find out what changed in Debian 9
+Read here more about [Predictable Network Interface Names](https://www.freedesktop.org/wiki/Software/systemd/PredictableNetworkInterfaceNames/) to find out what changed in Debian 9.
+Also do `ls /sys/class/net/` to find out all your network cards.

 Save the file and restart the Virtual Machine.
 You should be able to access the server on the `192.168.56.100` IP, no matter which network you're using.